 - Demonstration of skills

-- Midterm and final evaluations based on the child life competencies established by the Child Life Council
+- Midterm and final evaluations based on the child life competencies established by the Association of Child Life Professionals

 - Immediate and ongoing feedback